aynaval/Hotel-booking-analysis_EDA/README.md

 #### -- Project Status: Completed

 ## Project Intro/Objective
-The purpose of this project is to do exploratory data analysis on Hotel bookind analysis dataset.
+The purpose of this project is to do exploratory data analysis on **Hotel booking** dataset.

 ### Methods Used
 * Inferential Statistics